 Is there a more glorious celebration than a wedding?
-They are such joyous occasions on so many levels as a new union is formed and friends and family from near and far come together to join in the proceedings and of course, have some fun too.
+They’re such joyous occasions on so many levels as a new union is formed and friends and family from near and far come together to join in the proceedings and of course, have some fun too.

 These days though there seems to be all kinds of variations of the conventional wedding dress code which can make it downright confusing.
-Worry not, we’re here to throw some light on the subject and to offer some fashion friendly guidance to ensure that you’re not the only guy in the church wearing a top hat!
+Worry not, we’re here to review the subject and to offer some fashion friendly guidance to ensure you’re not the only guy in the church wearing a top hat!

 The most common attire for a wedding is that of “Formal” which, roughly translated in anyone’s book, means a suit.
 However, we’re not just talking about the suit you wear to work.
-You don’t want to end up like you are going to a business meeting, even if you are a business executive.
-We’re talking a sharply tailored suit with a proper dress shirt, your best highly polished leather dress shoes with a solid tie to keep it on the dressier side.
+You don’t want to end up looking like you’re going to a business meeting, even if you’re a business executive.
+We’re talking a sharply tailored suit with a proper dress shirt, your best highly polished leather formal dress shoes with a solid tie to keep it on the dressier side.

 How about when your friends aren’t getting married at the local church?
 They’re doing away with the traditions and are heading off to the beach in Mexico to get hitched instead!
 What then?
 They’ve called the dress code “beach formal” which means you are still expected to wear a suit but in the sand and sun and heat!
 The mere idea of formal black two-piece has already made you break into a sweat.

-The final dress code option might be something entirely more relaxed or even a bit of a hybrid that might be described on your invitation as “dressy casual.”
+The final dress code option might be something entirely more relaxed or even a bit of a hybrid that might be described on your invitation as “dressy casual attire.”
 What this does not mean are jeans.
 Or shorts.
-You are still being invited to celebrate a solemn occasion, and it deserves an element of respect and your usual sartorial elegance.
-A good compromise here might be to go for a nice slim dress pant with a classic blazer and either a simple button-up shirt or a plain polo shirt.
-With this look, you could also ditch the tie and the lace-up shoes and instead wear a pair of polished loafers and maybe even something like a suede slip-on or boot.
+You’re still being invited to celebrate a solemn occasion, and it deserves an element of respect and your usual sartorial elegance.
+A good compromise here might be to go for a nice slim dress pant with a classic blazer and either a simple button up men’s shirt or a plain polo shirt.
+With this look, you could also ditch the tie and the lace-up shoes and instead wear a pair of polished loafer shoes and maybe even something like a suede slip-on or boot.